Volunteering opportunities are available in our Adult Hospice, Children’s Hospice, in the community and in our charity shops.

 We continue to be on the look for any new volunteers who kindly wish to offer their time and skills.
 At the minute, we have positions for the following roles:

-Matthew Mc Cullough was so touched by the love and care his late mother Sally received while staying at the hospice, he decided to give something back.
-In this video, Matthew talks about his volunteering experience at NI Hospice and his duties.
+Matthew Mc Cullough was so touched by the love and care his late mother Sally received while staying at Northern Ireland Hospice, he decided to give something back.
+In this video, Matthew talks about his volunteering experience at Northern Ireland Hospice and his duties.